SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 - "FIXME"
 ---

 Before we venture into Python, we need to take a look at the *Bash shell*, which is one way of running programs on a computer.
-Throughout this course we'll be using the Bash shell a great deal, and it's arguably an invaluable tool for anyone looking to write software: it gives you greater control over your computer's functions, many operations are more efficient using a shell-type interface, and performing a sequence of instructions many time over is often far more efficient than using a graphical interface.
+Throughout this course we'll be using the Bash shell a great deal, and it's arguably an invaluable tool for anyone looking to write software: it can give you greater control over your computer's functions and in many circumstances operations are more efficient using a shell-type interface - particularly for repeating sequences of actions multiple times.

 ## What is the Bash Shell?